 Minco, through its wholly owned subsidiary Minco Ireland Limited, is participating in a joint venture agreement with Boliden on ten prospecting licences in the Slieve Dart area of County Galway.
-Minco Ireland can earn a 50% interest through expenditure of $\[mathebox{\ensuremath{\ensuremath{6}}}\]$ in staged programmes, by 31 July 2022.
-As of December 31, 2020, Minco has incurred cumulative expenditures of $\[mathebox{\ensuremath{\ensuremath{6}}}\]$ (2019 - $\[mathebox{\ensuremath{ele}}\]$) with respect to the licences and earned an undivided 40% joint venture interest in the licences.
-Boliden has the right of off-take to purchase or toll-process on all ore that may be produced from the licence area.
+Minco Ireland can earn a 50% interest through expenditure of €385,000 in staged programmes, by 31 July 2022.
+As of 31 December 2021, Minco has incurred cumulative expenditures of €283,019 with respect to the licences and earned an undivided 40% joint venture interest in the licences.
+Boliden hold title to a further four licences contiguous to the north-east.
+Minco is contributing 50% of the exploration costs on these licences with the intention to apply for Ministerial approval to incorporate them into the Joint Venture.
+Boliden has the right of off-take to purchase or toll process on all ore that may be produced from the licence areas.